Mitsuhamizu/Channel-prototype/testing/gather_input_ckb_test/README.md

 # Setup

 User A will deploy the [GPC](https://github.com/ZhichunLu-11/ckb-gpc-contract/blob/master/main.c) and [UDT](https://github.com/ZhichunLu-11/ckb-gpc-contract/blob/f39fd7774019d0333857f8e6861300a67fb1e266/c/simple_udt.c) contract and distribute 200 UDT cells with a denomination of 20 to itself and B. After initialization, the balances of A and B are.
+You can find the detail in [gpctest.rb](https://github.com/ZhichunLu-11/Channel-prototype/blob/master/testing/libs/gpctest.rb#L97-L183)

 ```
 A